 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three basic steps to preparing to quit that can help a client attempt to successfully overcome tobacco dependence.
+-Name three basic steps that will prepare a client to overcome tobacco dependence.

 -Name five skills for coping with cravings.

 -Explain the difference between consonant and dissonant smokers.

 -Name three important factors associated with successful adult smoking cessation.